-Big European Throwers Meeting in Chomutov, Czech Republic, on the 20th of September 2008report photos results rules
+Big European Throwers Meeting in Chomutov, Czech Republic, on the 20th of September 2008

 Most participants brought the whole family, seeing the throwers meeting as an opportunity to pass their holidays in the Czech Republic.
 This eighth Big European Throwers Meeting of the European throwing club Eurothrowers was organised by the Czech Celts Association and NAJA.
 Both Czech clubs are holding throwing competitions since some years and also participated in international events.